bmaunde/guidelines/connector-integration-guide.md

           "data" : "<payload>"
      }

- The metadata structure is explain in the API reference section above.
+ The metadata structure is explained in the Connector API Reference section above.
 Please refer to it.

 ### Response
 Once the data has been processed as expected, a response should be returned.
 The response has 2 parts: